n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.dhl.md

 # DHL

-The DHL node allows you to automate work in the DHL platform and integrate DHL with other applications. n8n has built-in support for a wide range of DHL features, which includes basic operations like tracking shipment
+The DHL node allows you to automate work in the DHL platform and integrate DHL with other applications. n8n has built-in support for a wide range of DHL features, including tracking shipment

 On this page, you'll find a list of operations the DHL node supports and links to more resources.